borombo-git/lazx/README.md

 ## Introduction
 Lazx is a state-management library that makes it easy to handle reactive data, from your UI without having to think about how you will do it.

-It's based on the **MVVM design pattern** and allows you to implement it in the easiest way possible.
+It's based on the **MVVM design pattern** and allows you to implement it in the easiest possible way.

 You will not have to *handle many files, inherit many classes or think about the best way to implement it*, everything is done in a way that you just have to think about the logic and UI of your app, nothing more (and nothing less, I can't make your app for you 🤷‍♂️).